 I’ll demonstrate with a story of my own.

 Years ago, I had a career in business that was successful but unfulfilling.
 That’s actually putting it mildly.
 I was quite afraid that I was squandering my talents and my life, really, in the wrong line of work.

-I’d spent years doing research and “experiments” in my own life that would later form the basis for the Right Life Project, but my day job remained the same.
+I’d spent years doing research and “experiments” in my own life that would later form the basis for the methods I use as a personal development trainer, but my day job remained the same.
 In the meantime, I moonlighted as a crisis line operator.
 I was testing the waters to see how it would feel to help people for a living.